bcgov/mds/services/permits/README.md

    make permits
    ```

 The service should now be running and ready to accept user queries.
+Note: It can take a couple of minutes for all the services to start (especially elasticsearch can be slow to spin up).

 ## Usage